sinch/docs/docs/sms/sms-guide.md

 ### Delete a group

 Deletes a group from the system.
 Any message created for a deleted group will be rejected.
-If a group is deleted that's part of the to-array of a message scheduled for the future then the group will be considered empty at the time of sending.
+If a group is deleted that's part of the to-array of a message scheduled for the future, then the group will be considered empty at the time of sending.

 #### Request